 In Memoriam: Russell Beatty

-Russell Beatty, senior LAEP lecturer emeritus, died early August in Leland, Washington.
+Russell Beatty, senior LAEP lecturer emeritus, died early August in Langley, Washington.
 He joined the department in 1967, teaching plant identification and planting design courses throughout his nearly three-decade tenure.

 According to Joe McBride, Professor Emeritus, Beatty was fondly remembered by members of the faculty and his students for his expansive plant knowledge, dedication to teaching, and friendship.
 Elsewhere at Berkeley, Beatty oversaw events and improvements at LAEP’s Blake Garden and completed multiple landscape and open space plans for the UC Berkeley campus.